ethereum/remix-project/README.md

 **Remix** is a suite of tools to interact with the Ethereum blockchain in order to debug transactions, stored in this Git repository.
 A Remix transaction Web debugger is available [here](http://remix.ethereum.org), and its source code is part of this repository.

 The **Remix IDE** is an IDE for Solidity dApp developers, powered by Remix.
 The Remix IDE repository **is available [here](https://github.com/ethereum/remix-ide)**, and an online version is available at https://remix.ethereum.org.

+For more, check out the [Remix documentation on ReadTheDocs](https://remix.readthedocs.io/en/latest/).

 ## <a name="how-to-use"></a>How to use Remix